it21334924/24-25J-156/README.md

 # Advancements in Eye Health Monitoring and Care

 Welcome to the **OptiTech** repository!
-This project showcases a **Multi-Modal AI System for Eye Care and Monitoring** with cutting-edge features like cataract detection, real-time eye exercises, eye fatigue detection, pupil tracking, and more.
+This project presents a **Multi-Modal AI System for Eye Care and Monitoring** with innovative features such as cataract detection, real-time eye exercises, eye fatigue detection, pupil tracking, and more.

 ---

+---

 ## Project Overview
 The **OptiTech** system integrates Artificial Intelligence, Machine Learning, and Computer Vision to enhance eye health.
-It provides real-time insights and solutions for eye care challenges, delivering tools for accurate diagnostics and personalized health monitoring.
+It delivers real-time insights and solutions for eye care challenges, offering tools for accurate diagnostics and personalized health monitoring.

-**Research Question:**
+**Research Question:❓**
 > How can a multi-modal AI system improve eye care by delivering accurate cataract detection, eye fatigue monitoring, real-time exercises, and pupil tracking directly to users, enhancing efficiency and satisfaction?

+---

+## Team Members👥
+Our dedicated team of innovators includes:
+- **IT21334924 - Herath H. M. S. C.**: Cataract detection component.
+- **IT21263880 - Swarnajith T. H. M. P.**: Real-time eye exercises component.
+- **IT21341540 - Senanayaka W. S. H. M.**: Eye fatigue and color blindness detection.
+- **IT21340796 - Hettiarachchi H. W. R. A.**: Real-time pupil tracking mechanism.

 ---